addu390/addu390.github.io/_posts/2022-04-10-hybrid-spatial-index-conclusion.md

 A hybrid tree is a combination of spatial data structures that combines the features of two or more spatial structures for the best interest of improving the performance.

 In the real world, the spatial objects are not evenly scattered; instead, the spatial objects are a combination of complex polygons and points concentrated in some areas (varying density).
 Hence, one possible approach to improve the search performance is using a combination of spatial data structures (hybrid trees) that perform well with polygons and points.
 So far, we know that quad-trees and r-trees perform well for polygons, and kd-trees perform the best with points.
-Hence, using quad/r-tree for polygons and kd-tree for points is a viable option to explore.
-However, the worst-case time complexity is nearly linear and depends on the branching factor, the number of points and polygons, the depth of the region tree, and the dimension.
+Hence, using quad/r-tree for polygons and kd-tree for points is a viable option to explore with search time complexity, a combination of r-tree/quad-tree (from 2.1 and 2.2) to search for a polygon/bounding rectangle and an additional search time of kd-tree (from 2.3) for points.

 The rest of the paper compares the search and construction performance of the r-tree, quad-tree, and kd-tree, then introduces and discusses the hybrid spatial data structures, quad-kd tree, and r-kd tree.